 The United States and Canada cooperate closely to resolve and manage transboundary environmental and water issues.
 A principal instrument of this cooperation is the 1909 Boundary Waters Treaty, which established the International Joint Commission.
 The United States and Canada have hundreds of environmental and natural resource partnerships at the local, state, and federal level.
 These include the Great Lakes Water Quality Agreement to protect water quality and ecosystem health and the Columbia River Treaty regime.
 The Columbia River Treaty regime was developed to regulate the flow of the Columbia River to benefit both countries.
 The United States and Canada began negotiations in 2018 to modernize the treaty regime.
 The two countries also cooperate on a range of bilateral fisheries issues and international high seas governance initiatives as well as both countries are also founding members of the Arctic Council.

 The United States provides no foreign assistance to Canada.

-Canada is the second-largest trading partner of the United States, and U.S.-Canada bilateral trade supports millions of jobs in each country.
-The United States and Canada traded goods and services of $721 billion in 2018 – nearly $2 billion per day.
+The United States and Canada enjoy the world’s most comprehensive trading relationship, which supports millions of jobs in each country.
+The United States and Canada traded goods and services worth $725 billion in 2019 – nearly $2 billion per day.
+Canada and the U.S. are each others’ largest export markets, and Canada is the number one export market for more than 30 U.S. States.
 In addition, Canada is the single-largest foreign supplier of energy to the United States.
-Canada holds the third-largest oil reserves after Saudi Arabia and Venezuela, and is the only non-OPEC member in the top five.
+Canada holds the third-largest oil reserves after Saudi Arabia and Venezuela, and is the only non-Organization of the Petroleum Exporting Countries (OPEC) member in the top five.
 Canada and the United States operate an integrated electricity grid under jointly developed reliability standards.
 Uranium mined in Canada helps fuel U.S. nuclear power plants.